Accelerating revenue becomes a lot easier when you overcome customer objections.

-Salespeople who overcome customer objections can have a close rate as high as 64%.
+In fact, salespeople who bypass these hesitations enjoy a close rate as high as 64%.

 - Customer Objections #3.
 Lack of Budget

 Customer objections are concerns raised by prospective customers during the early sales process.

 Ranging from budget to features, it almost always falls on the sales team’s shoulder to overcome them and persuade prospective buyers to say yes.

 Pro tip: Make sure you’re targeting the right buyers before pitching to them.
 Sometimes “no” is a sign that you’re wasting time on the wrong audience!
 Use a tool like Reveal to accurately pinpoint your best customers today.
 More on how this works in the next section.

 6 Common Types of Customer Objections and How to Respond to Them

 Objections in sales are not necessarily a bad thing.